PSU-ICDS/icds_docs/docs/running-jobs/slurm-scheduler.md

     `slurm-%j.out`(where `%j` is the jobID).
 But output and error filenames can be customized by using `--output=filename` to redirect output to a specified file.
-     If only `--output` is specified, both standard output and error will be directed to the file. specifying `--error=filename` will direct standard error to its own file.
+     If only `--output` is specified, both standard output and error will be directed to the file.
+Specifying `--error=filename` will direct standard error to its own file.

 ### Specifying resource directives